Species: Human mutate

 - Invisibility Cloak: One of his special abilities allows him to turn invisible, to get the drop on foes.

-- Shock and Awe: His webshooters can fire electrified webbing to stun enemies.
+- Shock and Awe: He can channel his bioelectric Venom Strike through his webbing to stun enemies.

 Species: Human mutate